drseg/swift-fsm/README.md

 matching(A.x, or: A.y, A.z)... // if A.x OR A.y OR A.z

 matching(A.x, and: B.x)... // if A.x AND B.x
-matching(A.x, and: A.y)... // 💥 error: cannot match A.x and A.y simultaneously
+matching(A.x, and: A.y)... // 💥 error: cannot match A.x AND A.y simultaneously
 matching(A.x, and: B.x, C.x)... // if A.x AND B.x AND C.x

 matching(A.x, or: A.y, A.z, and: B.x, C.x)... // if (A.x OR A.y OR A.z) AND B.x AND C.x